Directions to My House is a collection of essays, poems, artworks, and personal photographs by the artist Zarina Hashmi with Sarah Burney.

 Co-edited by Angel Velasco Shaw and Luis H. Francia, Vestiges of War: the Philippine-American War and the Aftermath of an Imperial Dream, 1898-1998 is a groundbreaking, multidisciplinary anthology which examines the lingering impact of American colonialism on Filipinos and Filipino Americans, politics, pop culture, and the arts.
 Book contributors include Renato Constantino, Reynaldo Ileto, Doreen Fernandez, Guillermo Gomez-Pena, Manuel Ocampo, Nguyen Qui Duc, Vicente Rafael, and Yong Soon Min, among many others.

-To purchase this book and have 100% of the proceeds go to support A/P/A Institute, email email@example.com for more information.
+To purchase this book and have 100% of the proceeds go towards the A/P/A Institute, email firstname.lastname@example.org.

 Redistricting and the New Demographics: Defining “Communities of Interest” in New York City